The Complexity of Resilience Problems via Valued Constraint Satisfaction: Oligomorphicity

 The problem of \emph{least correlation clustering with partial information}~\cite[Example 5]{ViolaThesis} is equal to $\VCSP(\Gamma_{\text{LCC}})$.
 It is a variant of the min-correlation clustering problem \cite{CorrelationClustering} that does not require precisely one constraint between any two variables.
 The problem is NP-complete in both settings \cite{GareyJohnson, ViolaThesis}. \end{expl}

-The following lemma shows that valued $\tau$-structures always realize infima of $\tau$-expressions. \begin{lemma} Let $\Gamma$ be a valued structure with a countable domain $C$ and an oligomorphic automorphism group.
+The following lemma shows that valued $\tau$-structures with an oligomorphic automorphism group always realize infima of $\tau$-expressions. \begin{lemma} Let $\Gamma$ be a valued structure with a countable domain $C$ and an oligomorphic automorphism group.
 Then for every instance $\phi(x_1,\dots,x_n)$ of $\VCSP(\Gamma)$ there exists $a \in C^n$ such that the cost of $\phi$ equals $\phi^{\Gamma}(a)$. \end{lemma} \begin{proof} The statement follows from the assumption that there are only finitely many orbits of $n$-tuples of $\Aut(\Gamma)$, because it implies that there are only finitely many possible values from ${\mathbb Q} \cup \{\infty\}$ for $\phi^{\Gamma}(a)$. \end{proof}

 A first-order sentence is called \emph{universal} if it is of the form $\forall x_1,\dots,x_l.\; \psi$ where $\psi$ is quantifier-free.
 Every quantifier-free formula is equivalent to a formula in conjunctive normal form, so we generally assume that quantifier-free formulas are of this form.